 sudo service rsyslog restart and, blammo, no more log spam on the swarm master nodes.

 Inspired by a post on override the default model manager to support soft-deleting objects in the database, I decided to implement it into one of my projects.
 (Yes, I know it’s an old post but it was new to me!).
-However, just being able to filter the query sets returned to exclude items which had […]

 I haven’t spent that much time on github until recently.
 Poking around there led me to create my first project repository and put in up for anyone to use: django-apikey.
 (The original post/announcement can be read here: “django-apikey — Key Based Authorization For RESTful Django Applications”)